kayzee1386/Project-6-Web-Solution-with-WordPress/Project6.md

 *Also, installations of WordPress and connecting it to a remote MySQL database server.
 This part of the project will solidify skills of deploying Web and DB tiers of Web solution.*

+### This Project also speaks on three-tier client-server software architecture